Michael Alley, Penn State

 Resources to Help Instructors Teach Writing

-This page presents resources to help instructors teach students how to write as engineers and scientists.
-These resources include self-study guides and short films to assign to students, professional formats to use with course assignments, student models of documents, and rubrics for evaluating reports and other documents.
+This page presents resources to help engineering and science instructors incorporate writing into their design and laboratory courses.
+These resources include a short tutorial on writing reports to assign to students, professional report formats for students to download for course assignments, student models of reports, and rubrics for evaluating reports.

-Students in journalism and fiction writing take several courses on learning to write.
+Students in journalism and fiction take several courses on learning to write.
 In such courses, students write, receive feedback on that writing, and then revise.
-Because engineering and science curricula do not have room for several courses dedicated to writing in the discipline, what can we do to teach our students to write as professionals?
-Certainly, we can incorporate writing into laboratory and design courses.
-Shown in Figure 1 is a proposed process for such incorporation of writing:
+Because engineering and science curricula do not have room for several courses dedicated to writing in the discipline, we incorporate writing into laboratory and design courses.
+Figure 1 presents an effective process for such incorporation of writing:

 1. teach expectations for a type of technical document, such as a laboratory report or design report